binarymind/jquery-navigate/README.md

 * title : the future document title
 * ajax-content : (optional) only the content of specified element in href's page will be inserted otherwise all body content
 * ajax-target : (optional) the content will be inserted into the target element of the current page
+* ajax-section : (optional) any vaue : usefull to force the loading of the full body content if this value is different between pages

+### Notes :

+If between two pages the `ajax-target` or `ajax-section` is different, we load the full body content into the full body content.

-Note : by default ajax call will NOT be made if any of the following case is true
+by default ajax call will NOT be made if any of the following case is true

 * target=="_blank"
 * has the class "noAjax"